websublime/vitamin/README.md

 Run with start

+### Snapshots

+To create a snapshot create from your current branch a new branch with prefix changeset-snapshot/[whatever].
+After run action Snapshot version to increment a snapshot version.
+This will open a PR to merge on your new branch, merge it to Snapshot Deploy action run it and deploy on github nmp.
+After you can back to your original branch and delete the new one.

 ## 🦾 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.